IBM/sifar-pytorch/README.md

 pip install -r requirement.txt
 ```

-To load video input, you need to install the PyAV package (https://pyav.org/docs/develop/overview/installation.htmlgit).
+To load video input, you need to install the [PyAV package](https://pyav.org/docs/develop/overview/installation.htmlgit).

 # Data Preparation
 Please refer to https://github.com/IBM/action-recognition-pytorch for how to prepare action recognition benchmark datasets such as Kinetics400 and Something-to-Something.
 For Kinetics400, we used the urls provided at [this link](https://github.com/youngwanLEE/VoV3D/blob/main/DATA.md#kinetics-400) to download the data.